Kingsley Amis

-Sir Kingsley William Amis CBE (16 April 1922 – 22 October 1995) was an English novelist, poet, critic, and teacher.
+Sir Kingsley William Amis CBE (16 April 1922 – 22 October 1995) was an English novelist, poet, critic and teacher.
 He wrote more than 20 novels, six volumes of poetry, a memoir, short stories, radio and television scripts, and works of social and literary criticism.
 He is best known for satirical comedies such as Lucky Jim (1954), One Fat Englishman (1963), Ending Up (1974), Jake's Thing (1978) and The Old Devils (1986).
 His biographer Zachary Leader called Amis "the finest English comic novelist of the second half of the twentieth century."
-He is the father of the novelist Martin Amis.
 In 2008, The Times ranked him ninth on a list of the 50 greatest British writers since 1945.

-Life and career
+He was the father of the novelist Martin Amis.
+Amis was knighted in 1990.

+Early life

-Kingsley Amis was born on 16 April 1922 in Clapham, south London, the only child of William Robert Amis (1889–1963), a clerk for the mustard manufacturer Colman's in the City of London, and his wife Rosa Annie (née Lucas).
-The Amis grandparents were wealthy.
+Kingsley Amis was born on 16 April 1922 in Clapham, south London, the only child of William Robert Amis (1889–1963), a clerk—"quite an important one, fluent in Spanish and responsible for exporting mustard to South America"—for the mustard manufacturer Colman's in the City of London, and his wife Rosa Annie (née Lucas).

+Amis's grandparents were wealthy.
 William Amis's father, the glass merchant Joseph James Amis, owned a mansion called Barchester at Purley, then part of Surrey.
-Amis considered J. J. Amis – always called "Pater" or "Dadda" – "a jokey, excitable, silly little man," whom he "disliked and was repelled by".
-His wife Julia "was a large, dreadful, hairy-faced creature... whom [Amis] loathed and feared.
-His mother's parents (her father an enthusiastic collector of books employed at a gentleman's outfitters, being "the only grandparent [Amis] cared for") lived at Camberwell.
-Amis hoped to inherit much of his grandfather's library, but he was only permitted by his grandmother to take five volumes, on condition he wrote "from his grandfather's collection" on the flyleaf of each.
+Amis considered J. J. Amis—always called "Pater" or "Dadda"—"a jokey, excitable, silly little man", whom he "disliked and was repelled by".
+His wife Julia "was a large, dreadful, hairy-faced creature ... whom [Amis] loathed and feared".
+His mother's parents lived at Camberwell.
+Her father George was an enthusiastic collector of books and Baptist chapel organist who was employed at a Brixton gentleman's outfitters as a tailor's assistant and was "the only grandparent [Amis] cared for".
+Amis hoped to inherit much of his grandfather's library, but his grandmother Jemima—whom Amis already disliked for her habit of mocking her husband when he read his favourite passages to Amis, making "faces and gestures at him while his head was lowered to the page"—permitted him to take only five volumes, on condition he wrote "from his grandfather's collection" on the flyleaf of each.

+Amis was raised at Norbury—in his later estimation "not really a place.
+It's an expression on a map ... really I should say I came from Norbury station."
+Having been educated first at St Hilda's, an "undistinguished, long-vanished local school ... an independent girls' school of the kind which also took small boys, before they became pubescent and dangerous", he then moved to nearby Norbury College.
+In 1940, the Amises moved to Berkhamsted, Hertfordshire.